davijit868/Azure-ML-Engineer-Capstone/README.md

 ![alt text](https://github.com/davijit868/Azure-ML-Engineer-Capstone/blob/master/Screenshots/Screenshot_16.png)

-The endpoint is consumed with a JSON request where the data field is the dictionary representation of the data point to predict
+The endpoint is consumed with a JSON request where the data field is the dictionary representation of the data point to predict.

 ![alt text](https://github.com/davijit868/Azure-ML-Engineer-Capstone/blob/master/Screenshots/Screenshot_17.png)

 ## Improvement:
 - Different Configuration settings can be tried for both AutoML as well as Hyperdrive parameter.
-- With hyperdrive differeent model like deep learning or XGBoost can also be tried.
+- With hyperdrive different model like deep learning or XGBoost can also be tried.

 ## Link to screen cast
 https://youtu.be/NeyK1PRhtV0